NY.gov Portal State Agency Listing

 8 - in the fragile Alpine zones and all areas above tree line, stay on marked paths or on open rock, to avoid tramping vegatation.

-9 - Motorized vehicles are prohibited in the Forest Preserve land, except where specifically allowed or snowmobiles on designated trails when they are covered with snow.
+9 - Motor vehicles are prohibited on Forest Preserve lands, except where specifically allowed or snowmobiles on designated trails when they are covered with snow.

 10 - Obtain a camping permit when you plan to camp for more than three days in one place or if your group consits of 10 or more people.
 These are available from the local DEC Forest Ranger, who is listed in the white pages of local phone books under New York State Dapartment of Environmental Conservation.